bcgov/entity/docs/Way of Working/Sprint Review.md

 #### Entities

 #### Relationships
-* - Multiple accounts for IDIR - Karthik
+* Ability for Multiple Accounts for IDIR (10554) -- Karthik
-* - Multiple accounts for BCEID  -- Faiz
+* Ability for Multiple Accounts for BCeID (10135)  -- Faiz

 Following tickets are planned for demo in next sprint (11.8)
 * 9383 - FAS: Status Transition validations